ivan-yifanye/notes_py_exercises/README.md

 # python_exercises
-1. The image_processing file contains an exercise of ptocessing image from textbook
+1. "image_processing" contains an exercise of ptocessing image from textbook